-When a student has completed the required clock hours, theory hours and practical operations, passed 10 written final exams (1 of the 10 must be supervised in office), for his/her course of study with a GPA (Grade Point Average) of "C" (70%) or better, and the student has paid in full all tuition and fees he/she receives a Diploma certifying his/her graduation of the appropriate course of study.
+When a student has completed the required clock hours, theory hours, practical operations, completed all workbooks, and passed 20 written final exams (1 of the 20 must be supervised in office), for his/her course of study with a GPA (Grade Point Average) of "C" (70%) or better, and the student has paid in full all tuition and fees he/she receives a Diploma certifying his/her graduation of the appropriate course of study.
 The school will assist the students in completing the necessary documents to file for the appropriate California State Board of Barbering and Cosmetology Examination.
 Students completing the above graduation requirements will graduate and will receive his/her diploma.